Introduction to pandas#

 df.groupby(["Country", "Fueltype"]).size().unstack().fillna(0.0).astype(int)

-Fueltype Bioenergy Geothermal Hard Coal Hydro Lignite Natural Gas Nuclear Oil Other Solar Waste Wind
+Fueltype Biogas Geothermal Hard Coal Hydro Lignite Natural Gas Nuclear Oil Other Solar Solid Biomass Waste Wind

 Country